AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-cs-faqs.md

 The solution is to add a [RepositoryInitializer OSGi configuration](/help/implementing/deploying/overview.md#repoint) script to your apps deployment package to add ACLs for the `sling-distribution-importer` user.

-In the example error, the package `myapp-base.ui.content-*.zip` includes content under `/conf` and `/var/workflow`.
-In order for the deployment not to fail, you need to add permissions for the `sling-distribution-importer` under those paths.
+In the previous example error, the package `myapp-base.ui.content-*.zip` includes content under `/conf` and `/var/workflow`.
+In order for the deployment to succeed, permissions for the `sling-distribution-importer` under those paths is needed.

 Here's an example [org.apache.sling.jcr.repoinit.RepositoryInitializer-DistributionService.config](https://github.com/cqsupport/cloud-manager/blob/main/org.apache.sling.jcr.repoinit.RepositoryInitializer-distribution.config) of one such OSGi configuration that adds additional permissions for the `sling-distribution-importer` user.
 This configuration adds permissions under `/var`.
 This xml file below [1] needs to be added to the application package under `/apps/myapp/config` (where myapp is the folder where your application code is stored). org.apache.sling.jcr.repoinit.RepositoryInitializer-DistributionService.config